 Many qualified Research Assistant candidates have no clear preference among the many areas of research done at the Board; however, for those who do, indicating such could be helpful to finding the best fit among the many different groups hiring research assistants.
 Please rank order the top 3, with 1 being the top, those broad areas of analysis that you are most interested in pursuing, or choose "no clear preference":

 II.
-Responses to the prompts below are optional, but allow candidates to expand upon the qualifications that successful Research Assistants possess, including:
+Responses to the prompts below are required, but allow candidates to expand upon the qualifications that successful Research Assistants possess, including:

 III.
 Successful Research Assistants also possess the ability to acquire and expand data analysis and programming skills.
 Please indicate your level of experience with and your degree of interest in the following areas:

 When indicating your level of experience please refer to the following guidance: